 Available national (NFIP) or state programs may be best, but some private insurers offer flood insurance with lower premiums, so get quotes.
 You can save a little by choosing a higher deductible or less coverage.
 Just be sure you can come through with any needed cash.

 The Bottom Line

-If you are interested in learning more about Montana companies that sell private flood insurance, check out the link below:
+If you are interested in learning more about Montana companies that sell private flood insurance, check out this resource provided by the MT Commissioner: